Biomechanics Researcher

 Required Qualifications

-• PhD degree in biomechanics, mechanical engineering, biomedical engineering, or a related field.
+PhD in biomechanics, biomedical engineering, mechanical engineering, or a closely related field, with demonstrated depth beyond descriptive biomechanics.

 We believe the best work is done when collaborating and therefore require in-person presence in our office locations.